 Capacity: The borrower’s ability to repay the loan.
 Is there enough working capital and does the projected cash flow support the loan repayment.

-Conditions: Political, economic, social, technological and the competitive environment of the borrower's business.
+Conditions: Political, economic, social, technological, and the competitive environment of the borrower's business.
 How will these external conditions affect the borrower's business.

 Collateral: depending on the type of loan this collateral can be accounts receivables, inventory, equipment, real estate, and personal guarantees.
 The lender takes into consideration how easily the company can liquidate these assets if the borrower cannot repay its loan

-Once the lender approve the loan application they will send the borrower a commitment letter.
+Once the lender approves the loan application they will send the borrower a commitment letter.
 The commitment letter is now a legally binding document showing intent of both parties to enter into a loan agreement.

 The Loan Agreement

-After the loan is approved, the lender will continue to monitor the the credit risk of the loan.
+After the loan is approved, the lender will continue to monitor the credit risk of the loan.
 The lender will require that the borrower submit documents which could occur either daily, weekly, monthly, or annually.
-Below is a list of documents which is typical of a lender monitoring their loan.
+Below is a list of documents that is typical of a lender monitoring their loan.

 Monthly financial statements